 other procedures.
 If this flag bit is set, the script is not

 compiled to bytecodes; instead it is executed directly

 as is done by Tcl_EvalEx.
 The

 TCL_EVAL_DIRECT flag is useful in situations where the

-contents of a value are going to change immediately, so the
+contents of an object are going to change immediately, so the

-bytecodes will not be reused in a future execution.
+bytecodes won't be reused in a future execution.
 In this case,

-If this flag is set, the script is evaluated in the global namespace instead of
+If this flag is set, the script is processed at global level.
+This

 Tcl_EvalObjEx keeps track of how many nested Tcl_EvalObjEx